cloud-design-dev/microk8s-ibmcloud-vpc/README.md

 # Deploy a microk8s cluster on IBM Cloud VPC :rocket:

-In this guide we will deploy a testing [microk8s][microk8s-homepage] cluster on IBM Cloud VPC using [Terraform][terraform-homepage] and [Ansible][ansible-homepage].
-Terraform is an IaC tool that will provision the VPC infrastructure and Ansible will configure the MicroK8s cluster.
+In this guide we will deploy a testing [microk8s][microk8s-homepage] cluster in to an IBM Cloud VPC :cloud:.
+MicroK8s allows you to deploy fully functional, highly available Kubernetes clusters on a wide variety of infrastructure and platforms.
+With the ability to quickly toggle features on and off, microk8s is a great tool for testing and learning Kubernetes.

+In this guide we will be using [Terraform][terraform-homepage] to provision the VPC infrastructure and [Ansible][ansible-homepage] to handle the post provisioning configuration of the the cluster.

 ![Microk8s on IBM Cloud VPC](./vpc-microk8s.png)

 This guide is written to utilize [IBM Cloud Shell][cloud-shell] as the development environment.
 Cloud Shell is a free, browser-based shell environment that includes Terraform, Ansible, and the IBM Cloud CLI.
-If you prefer to use your own environment, see the [Local Pre--requisites](#local-pre-requisites) section below to ensure you have all the required software installed.
+If you prefer to use your own environment, see the [Local Prerequisites](#local-prerequisites) section below to ensure you have all the required software installed.

-## Pre-requisites
+## Prerequisites

-### Cloud Shell
+### Cloud Shell Prerequisites

 Since Cloud Shell has all the utilities we need pre-installed, the only piece of information we need to get started is an **IBM Cloud API Key**.
 See [here](https://cloud.ibm.com/docs/account?topic=account-userapikey#create_user_key) for instructions on how to create one via the Portal.
 Alternately you can create one via Cloud Shell with the following command: